-The alarm system drowned out all conversation as the girls followed the crowd to the meeting point below, where already over a hundred residents chit-chattered, looking straight upward at the building and trying to figure out what was wrong.
+The alarm system drowned out all conversation as the girls followed the crowd to the meeting point below, where a hundred residents chit-chattered, looking straight upward at the building and trying to figure out what was wrong.

 The midnight air of Shanghai's spring was stifling as usual, and the girls found themselves sweating despite their light attire.
 Such was the humidity of the weather, exacerbated by the thick mass of mana pollutants that hung like a miasma over the city.

 Within minutes, seeing the two girls alone and by themselves, a few bored and enterprising young men from the dorms took advantage of their captive audience.